thanhlq/icommerce-microservices-example/README.md

 # iCommerce Application - An Example Of A Microservice Architecture

+In this sample implementation, I created two microservices:

+* Product microservice for serving of products to end customers.
+* Product Analytic microservice for serving of data analytic to the internal (sales/marketing/...) teams.

+The communication between services based on a Publish/Subscribe model.
+I used Redis for implementation of this communication.
+Of course, we have a lot of choice out these.

 ## Software Dependencies & Installation